tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问策略语言概述_intl_en.md

 The access policy language contains the following basic elements:

 - **principal**: describes the entity to be authorized by the policy.
-This includes users (root accounts, sub-accounts, anonymous users), and user groups.
+This includes users (root accounts, sub-accounts, anonymous users) and user groups.
 This element can only be used in bucket access policies, rather than user access policies.
 - **statement**: describes the detailed information of one or more permissions.
 This element includes a permission or a permission set of multiple elements such as effect, action, resource, and condition.
 A policy has only one statement.
 - **effect**: describes the result of a statement.
 The result can be "allow" or an explicit "deny".
 This element is required.
 - **action**: describes the allowed or denied operation.
 An operation can be an API (described using the prefix "name") or a feature set (a set of specific APIs prefixed with "permid").
 This element is required.